MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 - Verify that AUMID of app is correctly specified and it does not contain versions.
 Refer to [HoloLens AUMIDs](hololens-kiosk-reference.md#hololens-application-user-model-ids-aumids) for inbox apps for examples.
 - Ensure that application is installed on the device for that user.
 - If kiosk configuration is based on AAD groups please ensure internet connectivity is present when the AAD user signs in.
 If desired configure [MixedReality/AADGroupMembershipCacheValidityInDays](/windows/client-management/mdm/policy-csp-mixedreality#mixedreality-aadgroupmembershipcachevalidityindays) policy so this can function without internet as well.
+- If XML was used to create assigned access configuration (either via runtime provisioning or Intune custom-OMA URI), please ensure that XML is well-formed by opening it in any web browser or XML editor.
+Refer to [Kiosk xml code samples](hololens/hololens-kiosk-reference) for well-formed and valid templates.

 ### Issue - Building a package with kiosk mode failed